-A parliamentary report of 1777 recorded a parish workhouse in operation in "Wotton Underidge" with accommodation for up to 50 inmates.
-There were also parish workhouses at Cam, Kingswood, Slimbridge, Uley, and — reputedly having the worst conditions of them all — Dursley itself.
+A parliamentary report of 1777 recorded a parish workhouse in operation in "Wotton Underidge" (Wotton-under-Edge) with accommodation for up to 50 inmates.
+There were also parish workhouses in the area at Cam, Coaley, Kingswood, North Nibley, Slimbridge, Uley, and — reputedly having the worst conditions of them all — Dursley itself.

-A house on Hopton Road in Cam is thought to have been used as a workhouse in the nineteenth century.
+A house on Hopton Road in Cam is thought to have housed the workhouse in the nineteenth century.

 A building, now known as Church House, at Churchend was the Slimbridge parish workhouse in 1781.